 Where can I buy hydrogen and where is my nearest hydrogen filling station?

-A guide to where you can find UK hydrogen fuel stations for filling up a hydrogen fuel-cell car
+A guide to where you can find hydrogen fuel stations for filling up a hydrogen fuel-cell car in the UK

-Hydrogen fuel-cell cars present an interesting alternative to battery-electric cars, as they can be topped up quickly at a refuelling station – just like a petrol or diesel car.
-Hydrogen cars also offer great range, with the second-generation Toyota Mirai saloon capable of roughly 400 miles on a single tank.
+Hydrogen fuel-cell cars present an interesting alternative to battery-electric cars, as they can be topped up quickly at a refuelling station – just like a regular petrol or diesel-powered car.
+Hydrogen cars also offer great range than the majority of EVs, with the second-generation Toyota Mirai saloon capable of covering roughly 400 miles between fill ups.

 These cars don't feature any compromises in terms of space or practicality from batteries under the floor, either.
-Furthermore, the only emissions from the tailpipe are water, and if the hydrogen is created using 100% renewable sources, it’s entirely sustainable.
-However, there are some limitations to hydrogen power.
+Plus, the only emissions from the tailpipe are water, and if the hydrogen is created using 100% renewable sources, it’s entirely sustainable.
+But there are some limitations to hydrogen power.

 Where can I find a UK hydrogen refuelling station, how much does it cost and how do I fill up?